mongodb/docs-cluster-to-cluster-sync/source/includes/fact-valid-namespace-remap.rst

   For more information, see :limit:`Restrictions on Database Names for Windows`.

-- Remapped database names on the destination cluster cannot differ in case.
+- Remapped database names on the destination cluster cannot differ only in case.

 - The database on the destination cluster cannot contain a collection with the same name as any preexisting collections.